 “It just doesn’t always work that way.
 It’s our job to manage the expectations and to make the sale process really efficient, and experienced advisers can certainly help with that,” he says.

 Ultimately, says Bessin, taking the necessary time to prepare for a business sale will make the process easier, save time and cost and also help to combat deal fatigue which can be a real concern through the transaction process, as it often leads to inefficiency and frustration.

 “The more you can do in advance in terms of preparing your business and working with your advisers, the better off you’ll be, and then you’ll be able to answer the question of whether you are really ready to sell,” says Bessin.

 This article originally appeared on AdvocateDaily.com.

-We are pleased to announce that 6 of our partners have recently been recognized as leaders in their respective fields by Chambers and Partners.
+We are pleased to announce that seven of our partners have been recognized by Chambers & Partners as leaders in their respective areas of law.